 Passive voice is when you make the subject of the sentence the receiver of the action instead of the thing being acted upon.
 When you switch to active voice, sentences generally move along better and seem more dynamic.
-Example:
+For example:

-Passive voice: Our product is recommended by doctors.
+Passive voice: Our program is recommended by teachers.

 There are situations where passive voice is appropriate.
 That said, you should try to stick with active voice most of the time.

 Wherever possible, add links connecting your blog posts to each other.
 These are called internal links.
 They help to build authority and improve SERP rankings and organic visibility.

 For example, in this post, I included a link to a post I wrote on the subject of Evergreen Content.
 (Here it is again!)